rbd-benchmarks/rbd-benchmarks/README.md

 cd ..
 ```

-Note that likwid will be installed locally, but `sudo` is required to `chown` the locally installed files to `root`, since these files [need access to model-specific register devicd files](https://github.com/RRZE-HPC/likwid/wiki/Build#setting-up-access-for-hardware-performance-monitoring).
+Note that likwid will be installed locally, but `sudo` is required to `chown` the locally installed files to `root`, since these files [need access to model-specific register device files](https://github.com/RRZE-HPC/likwid/wiki/Build#setting-up-access-for-hardware-performance-monitoring).

 Hardware performance counters differ per CPU architecture.
 Currently, only the Kaby Lake CPU architecture has been tested.
 Running the likwid experiments on other CPU architectures is likely to result in a program crash.